bwva/HTML-SpinnerElem/README.md

 ```html
   <x-spinner rotor="101"></x-spinner>
 ```
 Sets the visual form of the rotor - the part that spins around.
 The accepted value is up to 4 digits, each of which is a one (1) or a zero (0), representing each of the four quadrants of the circular spinner.
 A one (1) colors a quadrant; a zero (0) allows the trace color to show for that quadrant.
 '1000' would color one quadrant of the spinner.
 '1100' would color two adjacent quadrants, '1110' would color three adjacent quadrants, and '1010' would color opposite quadrants.
-'1111' would not appear to move with the default 'solid' rotor-style (below), but does show movement in some others.
+'1111' color all four quadrants; this would not appear to move with the default 'solid' rotor-style (below), but will show movement in some others.
 Ending zeroes (0) may be omitted, so '11' is the same as '1100', '101' the same as '1010'.

 #### direction | dir = [ cw | ccw ]
 ```html